All Rights Reserved

-Sucking in a tiny breath, I released my white-knuckled grip on the railing, and began walking towards the limo, stepping off the walkway onto the tarmac to make my way to the far side.
+Sucking in a tiny breath, I released my white-knuckled grip on the railing and began walking towards the limo, stepping off the walkway onto the tarmac to make my way to the far side.
 I couldn't see the limo driver's face from here but he looked to be quite young from the back.
 I blinked in surprise as I drew closer.
 Weren't chauffeurs stodgy old men with white hair and bellhop hats?
 No, that's doormen...
 But this guy sure didn't have white hair.
 Dark, messy hair curled up around his ears and neck and he wore the expected tuxedo.
-He was gazing off at our lake, probably watching the ducks swimming.
-The clicking of my heels alerted him to me approaching because he suddenly pushed himself off of the limo, drawing himself to his full height and turned to face me, sliding his hands into his pockets.
-I just managed to prevent my chin from dropping as he looked up.
+He was looking off towards the lake but at the first sound of my heels clicking on the pavement, he pushed himself off of the limo, drawing himself up to his full height and turned to face me.
+And I just managed to prevent my chin from dropping to the ground.

 But, seriously.
 This was my limo driver?